Ninos97/ninous.dev/content/posts/mde_npcap_blindspots.md

 ---
 date: '2025-08-16T15:15:00-04:00'
 draft: false
-title: "Hiding in Plain Sight: MDE's Network Telemetry Blindspots"
+title: "Blindspots in Defender for Endpoint: What MDE Misses in Network Traffic"
 ---

 ## Intro